 Uses of Saffron

 Each flower has a yellow style and bright red stigmata.
-The stigmata of the Crocus Sativus is handpicked to make this spice.
+The stigmata of the flower are handpicked to make this spice.

-This threads comprise an exceptionally high amount of health benefits.
-It has proven to have beneficial effects for those seeking treatment for reproductive problems such as erectile dysfunction and Premenstrual Syndrome (PMS).
+Its threads contain a high amount of health benefits.
+It is helpful for those seeking treatment for reproductive problems such as erectile dysfunction and PMS.

 Lowering cancer risk and cancer cells.

 Other studies indicate that it can work as an effective anti-cancer agent.
-The Crocin present in this is now being studied as a natural chemo-preventive mode of treating cancer.
+The Crocin present in it is thought to be helpful in treating cancer.

 Arthritis and inflammation.